- Awards, Honorees & Prizes

 Who is eligible for the Women of Worth Award?

-Where should a Nominee's volunteer activity have occurred to be eligible for the Award?
+Where should a Nominee's service have occurred to be eligible for the Award?

-The nominee's volunteer activities must have occurred in the United States and have primarily benefited domestic American needs.
+The nominee's service must have occurred in the United States, the District of Columbia or U.S. territories (including American Samoa, Guam, Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands) and have primarily benefited domestic American needs.

 Is a Nominee eligible if she is paid for some or all of the "volunteer" activities she is being nominated for?

-All volunteer activities of the Nominee must be unpaid and cannot include court-ordered community service, however, nominees who receive a nominal stipend for their service (such as in connection with a national service program such as AmeriCorps and Peace Corps) may be eligible.
+Volunteer activities of the Nominee may be paid if the organization is nonprofit in nature; however, it cannot include court-ordered community service.
+Nominees who receive a nominal stipend or salary for their service (such as in connection with a national service program such as AmeriCorps and Peace Corps) may also be eligible.

-How long must a nominee's volunteer service have occurred to be eligible for the Award?
+How long must a nominee's service have occurred to be eligible for the Award?

-To be eligible, the volunteer activity should have lasted for at least six uninterrupted months and should be ongoing.
+To be eligible, the service should have lasted for at least six uninterrupted months and should be ongoing.

 Back to top